helm/helm-www/versioned_docs/version-3/chart_template_guide/helm_ignore_file.md

 ---
-title: "The .helmignore file"
+title: The .helmignore file
-description: "The `.helmignore` file is used to specify files you don't want to include in your helm chart."
+description: The `.helmignore` file is used to specify files you don't want to include in your helm chart.
 sidebar_position: 12
 ---